Code-the-Change-YYC/hackathon-management-tool/README.md

 - User with Judge role and JUDGERoomId where the _Room_ id matches the _JUDGERoomId_
 - Team must exist where _id_ matches the _teamroom team id_
 - Hackathon must be created as well through admin page or appsync

+## Colour Scheme

+Colours are defined in [tailwind.config.ts](tailwind.config.ts) and are to be used in place of hex codes.
+A visual reference is available in the "Colour Scheme" tab on the [HMT Figma](https://www.figma.com/design/eBswR1P8DUUO9F8PsspcWJ/Hackathon-Management-Tool-Designs-UPDATED?node-id=1046-1374&t=Q7omfcAHRzHS7aNh-1).

+Prior to adding a new colour, try adjusting the opacity of the existing colours first to see if it achieves the desired result.
+This helps keep the colour palette concise and consistent.

+### CTC's _staple_ colours:

+- pastel-pink
+- dark-pink
+- fuzzy-peach
+- grapefruit
+- pastel-green
+- dark-green
+- awesome-purple
+- awesomer-purple

+### Other colours:

+- medium-pink
+- strawberry-red: Used for error texts
+- lilac-purple
+- regal-blue: Typically used for external links and buttons

+### Grey Tones:

+- white
+- light-grey
+- dashboard-grey: Default dashboard background colour
+- medium-grey
+- ehhh-grey
+- dark-grey
+- black